Full disclosure: I struggle with anxiety, and I’ve only just started being more open about it.

 Some of us anxiety sufferers could sit and worry for hours if you let us!
 However, you don’t need me to tell you that this isn’t exactly healthy.

-It’s okay to worry, just try to control the amount of worry that you’re undertaking on a daily basis.
+It’s okay to worry and not be okay, just try to control the amount of worry that you’re undertaking on a daily basis.

 Construct yourself a worry window, which is ten minutes of the day where you’re allowed to worry, and then simply don’t allow yourself to worry the rest of the time.